Agile-102/Smart-Home-Inventory-Manager-API/README.md

 5. To connect to the database, ensure you have the correct `DATABASE_URL` in your `.env` file.

+## To note:

+1. The database is hosted on MongoDB server with mongod.cfg file.
+So you may require those directories to exist (you may need to create C:\data\db and C:\data\log).

+2. API is hosted on Vercel at https://smart-home-inventory-manager-4pzu2nxpd-w-zheng-jies-projects.vercel.app/

 ## Dependencies

 Here are the dependencies used: